 Fresno Pacific offers the unique opportunity to work alongside our outstanding faculty on various research projects, often conducting work that is only available at the graduate level at other institutions.
 Fresno Pacific hosts a Research Day each spring where students have an opportunity to showcase their work.

-USP students can participate in the honor societies Alpha Chi, Phi Alpha Theta, and Kappa Mu Epsilon.
+USP students can participate in the honor societies Alpha Chi, Phi Alpha Theta, Kappa Mu Epsilon, and Pi Gamma Mu.
 The annual Alpha Chi Convention, where many of our students have received awards for their outstanding accomplishments, is a highlight for some of the USP students.
 There is also an opportunity to apply for regional and national scholarships through these societies.

 University Scholars living on campus are eligible to receive priority consideration for housing assignments.